 That sets up a binary decision: tasks either provide customer value or they are waste.
 I’ve noticed that when people first start mapping the value stream for software development, they tend to assert that management is all non-value added work.

-In addition to value-added and non-value added work, I think there’s another category, “non-value added, but necessary.”
+In addition to value-added and non-value added work, I think there’s another category: “non-value added but necessary.”

 That’s not to say that there isn’t waste within those functions, there certainly is.

-Having a category of “non-value added by necessary” gives a way for people to examine the work that isn’t directly on the software development value stream without focusing so much on justify their existence.
+Having a category of “non-value added but necessary” gives a way for people to examine the work that isn’t directly on the software development value stream without focusing so much on justify their existence.
 Then the are more likely to see where they are doing tasks that don’t enable creation of value and shift their focus to work that does.